nag2mani/Machine_Learning/README.md

 # Machine_Learning
-This repo will contain all the code and work related to Machine Learning models and Algoritham.
+This repo will contain all the code and work related to Machine Learning.